uber/tcap/README.md

-    -p --port <port>             a port or ports to track -f --filter <filter>         packet filter in pcap-filter(7) syntax (default: all TCP packets on port 4040) -s --service <service-name>  service name or names to show (default: all services shown) -1 --arg1 <arg1-method>      arg1 method or methods to show (default: all arg1 methods shown) -r --response <response>     responses to show: O[K], N[otOk], E[rror] (default: all shown) -b --buffer-size <mb>        size in MiB to buffer between libpcap and app (default: 10) -x --hex                     show hex dumps for all packets
+    -p --port <port>             a port or ports to track -f --filter <filter>         packet filter in pcap-filter(7) syntax (default: all TCP packets on port 4040) -s --service <service-name>  service name or names to show (default: all services shown) -t --thrift <thrift>         path of the directory for thrift spec files -1 --arg1 <arg1-method>      arg1 method or methods to show (default: all arg1 methods shown) --m1                         show arg1 name in call responses -r --response <response>     responses to show: O[K], N[otOk], E[rror] (default: all shown) -b --buffer-size <mb>        size in MiB to buffer between libpcap and app (default: 10) -x --hex                     show hex dumps for all packets